tnebooks/12th-physics/content.en/presentations/electromagnetic-waves.md

 ### Class 12 – Tamil Nadu State Board
 ---

+## LEARNING OBJECTIVES

+# In this unit, the student is exposed to

+* the displacement current
+* Maxwell's correction to Ampere's circuital law
+* Maxwell's equation in integral form
+* production and properties of electromagnetic waves - Hertz's experiment
+* sources of electromagnetic waves
+* electromagnetic spectrum

+---

 ## Core Concept
 This chapter explains how **changing electric and magnetic fields produce waves** that can travel through space.